AJ Tracey (album)

-AJ Tracey is the eponymous debut studio album by British rapper AJ Tracey, released independently on 8 February 2019.
+AJ Tracey is the debut studio album by British rapper AJ Tracey, released independently on 8 February 2019.
 It follows his EP Secure the Bag!
 (2017).
 The album features guest appearances from Not3s, Jay Critch and Giggs.
 Tracey embarked on a world tour from March 2019 in support of the album, with the first dates taking place in the UK and Ireland.
-The deluxe edition was released on 24 October 2019, with four additional songs.
+The deluxe edition was released on 25 October 2019, with five additional songs.

 Five singles were released to promote the album: "Butterflies" featuring Not3s, "Doing It", "Psych Out!", "Necklace" featuring Jay Critch, and "Ladbroke Grove".
 AJ Tracey received critical acclaim and debuted at number three on the UK Albums Chart.
 It has been certified Gold by the British Phonographic Industry (BPI).
 "Ladbroke Grove" peaked at number three on the UK Singles Chart, was nominated for Song of the Year at the 2020 Brit Awards and is now certified Platinum x2 by the British Phonographic Industry (BPI).